Updated January 15, 2021

 Features of a Checking Account

 • Flexible money access.
-The money in your checking account is meant to be spent, not saved.
-You can freely use the money in your account at any time with no limits.
+A checking account is designed to be your spending money account.
+You can freely use the money in it anytime with no limits.

 • Debit cards.
 You'll get a debit card, which allows you to make ATM withdrawals or purchase items directly using the funds in your checking account.

 • No limits.
-Checking accounts have no monthly withdrawal or transfer limits.
+Checking accounts generally have no monthly withdrawal or transfer limits.

 Many checking accounts even feature "overdraft protection."
-This is a temporary line of credit that kicks in if you accidentally spend more money than you have available.
-Or if you have a linked savings account, your funds from savings can automatically be transferred to cover the overdrafted amount.
+It is a temporary line of credit that kicks in if you accidentally spend more money than you have available.
+Or if you have a linked savings account, your funds from savings can automatically be transferred to cover the overdraft amount.

 Related: Here is a list of the best free checking accounts without outrageous fees or high balance requirements.